capitec/omni-components/CONTRIBUTING.md

 ### Storybook

 This project makes extensive use of [Storybook](https://storybook.js.org/) for the purpose of developing, testing as well as exploring published component documentation.
+This is done using [stories](https://storybook.js.org/docs/web-components/writing-stories/introduction) with [play functions](https://storybook.js.org/docs/web-components/writing-stories/play-function).

 ### Directory Structure

-When working with our components, please note the following key directories:
+When adding or editing components, please note the following key directories:

 ```
 ├── src